zackify/validify/README.md

 ## React Validify

 single dependency, simplest way to validate and manage form state with hooks!

-## Coming Soon

-- Full test coverage with testing-library
+With full test coverage and TS support.
-- TS types for all the code

 ## Install